 The Auto Pact spawned a huge network of cross-border trade and spurred investment in the Canadian auto sector.
 In a conceptual sense, it also proved to be the forerunner of the Free Trade Agreement since the Auto Pact was the first significant departure by the United States from its postwar strategy of pursuing trade liberalization on a multilateral basis.

 The FTA strengthened bilateral trade relations and created new rights and obligations regarding investment, services and dispute settlement; these have provided models for subsequent trade talks both regionally and multilaterally.
 Bilateral trade in financial services has grown at an annual rate of 21 percent since the FTA was implemented, while trade in closely related computer and information services has grown by almost 30 percent.
-In turn, the FTA largely provided the institutional underpinning for further liberalization achieved in the NAFTA.top of page
+In turn, the FTA largely provided the institutional underpinning for further liberalization achieved in the NAFTA.

 This section examines the economic convergence between Germany and the Benelux countries over the past three decades as a way to derive insights into future convergence between Canada and the United States.
 Integration in Northern Europe was particularly far-reaching because of shared borders and close linguistic ties (French and English are common second languages).
 By 1960, the Benelux states and West Germany had reached a degree of formal integration that Canada and the United States did not achieve until 1990.

 On the basis of this European experience, we draw several conclusions:

 First, the importance of trade in North America is likely to grow relative to GDP.
 While rising trade ratios are the natural consequence of globalization, in the 1960s and 1970s trade-to-GDP ratios rose faster in Europe than elsewhere; we attribute the extra growth to integration efforts.